 Tompkins County and beyond

 The Caroline Democratic Committee is able to send up to 9 members to represent Caroline at the Tompkins County Democratic Committee (TCDC).
-Current representatives are: Emily Adams, Don Barber, Tim Murray, Renate Ferro, Paula Berman, Anne Byrne, and Steve DeWitt.
+Current representatives are: Emily Adams, Don Barber, Tim Murray, Renate Ferro, Paula Berman, Anne Byrne, Kate McKenzie, Steve DeWitt, and Marilyn Migiel.
 TCDC has its own website here, and its own Facebook page, here.

 The Tompkins County Democratic Committee is able to send 2 members to represent Tompkins County's State Assembly District, to the State Democratic Committee.
 These 2 members are currently Emily Adams and Jim Gustafson.
 (They are actually elected to their positions by Democratic voters, rather than appointed by the county committee.)
 The NY State Democratic Committee has its own website, here.
 Emily Adams and Jim Gustafson both sit on the Progressive Caucus of the NYSDC, and on the Democratic Rural Conference caucus of the NYSDC.

-Residents of Caroline are currently represented in Albany by NYS Assemblywoman Barbara Lifton.
+Residents of Caroline are currently represented in Albany by NYS Assemblywoman Anna Kelles.
 Her website is here.